ssd-tutorials/two-column-layout-css/README.md

-# two-column-layout-css
+# Two column layout using pure css and divider image
-Exercise files for the course Two column layout using pure css and divider image
+Exercise files for the course **Two column layout using pure css and divider image**